t-monaghan/altar/README.md

 ### See it in action

+You can find the slides for a presentation I gave on this project [here](https://www.linkedin.com/posts/tfmonaghan_i-havent-written-a-blog-post-in-a-while-activity-7358652635748470786-icYP)

 You don't need an awtrix device to run this project.
 To see it in action you can install [devbox](https://www.jetify.com/devbox/) and run `devbox services up --process-compose-file scripts/request-logger-pc.yaml` to see the requests from the example application get captured by a request logger.

 > [!WARNING]